lorenzomatrullo/github-verified-commits/README.md

 1. Go to **Settings**.
 2. Navigate to **SSH and GPG keys**.
 3. Click **New GPG key**.
+4. Give the key a clear name, for example "Verified Commits".
-4. Paste the exported key, then save.
+5. Paste the exported key, then save.

 GitHub will now trust commits that are signed with this key.